TurboSource-Marialis/machtiani/README.md

 ## Todo

+- [x] High: handlePrompt doesn't handle many of the flags and arguments.
+Look at old code when in Execute or older handlePrompts to get it back in.
 - [x] Retrieve file content and add to prompt.
 - [x] Improve messaging when no files are retrieved but found.
 - [x] Warn CLI user if there are no retrieved files, suggesting to lower match strength.